 “Florida offers unmatched conditions for training air and sea forces with access to some of the highest quality test and training ranges in the country.
 Florida’s military and defense industry has never been more vital to the economic success of our state.”

-Also highlighting the study was EFI head Jamall Sowell, who casted it as “great news for Florida.”
+Also highlighting the study was EFI head Jamall Sowell, who cast it as “great news for Florida.”

 “Enterprise Florida and the Florida Defense Support Task Force will continue to maintain Florida’s reputation as the most military-friendly state in the nation by strengthening our state’s support for military members and their families and ensuring our bases remain resilient.”